capac/crm_app/README.rst

 * Provides a validated entry form to ensure correct data
 * Allows update of tenant information in property
 * Provides add / delete property functions
-* Provides import and export functions for data
+* Provides import and export functions for tenant data
-* Provides list of documents sent to tenants by email
+* Provides list of documents sent by email to tenants
 * Allows saving to CSV file of the list of documents sent to tenants

 Author